cryspen/hax/docs/manual/lean/tutorial/panic-freedom.md

 With this precondition, Lean is able to prove panic freedom.
-From now on, it is the responsibility of the clients of `square` to respect the contact.
+From now on, it is the responsibility of the clients of `square` to respect the contract.
 The next step is thus be to verify, through hax extraction, that `square` is used correctly at every call site.\

 ## Common panicking situations